pvz-rsa/whatsapp-assistant/README.md

 ---

-**Remember**: This is a tool to help when you're genuinely busy, not a replacement for real communication.
-Use responsibly and with full transparency.
+**Remember**: This is a tool for when you're genuinely busy, not a replacement for real communication.
+Be transparent with your loved ones.